Paradise for Two (1937 film)

 Paradise for Two is a 1937 British musical comedy film directed by Thornton Freeland and starring Jack Hulbert, Patricia Ellis and Arthur Riscoe.
-It was released in the U.S. with the alternative title Gaiety Girls.
+It was released in the U.S. with the alternative title The Gaiety Girls.
 A chorus girl is mistaken for a millionaire's girlfriend.

 It was a loose remake of the 1933 German film And Who Is Kissing Me?